 Rink Review - Arcadia Ice Arena

-The building is well maintained, although has the aroma of a damp Midwestern United States basement.
-The ice is good, but my daughter does complain about how many spots the zamboni driver misses, and says the ice gets slushy by the end of her games.
-There is a small snack bar, but is never open at the odd hours that we have been there for games or practices.
+The ice is good, but my daughter always complained about how many spots the zamboni driver misses, and says the ice gets slushy by the end of her games.
+There is a small snack bar, but has rarely been open at the odd hours that we have been there for games or practices.

 Located in a WalMart anchored strip mall, it is difficult to find for newcomers (hint, it is back behind Radio Shack).
 Neighborhood can be a bit rough, and some of the people lurking in the parking lot late at night are best avoided.
 My advice is to look straight ahead, making it clear you have a hockey stick in your hand, and walk straight to your car.
 I am told that only the rink was originally at this location, and the strip mall was built up in front of it.